praw-dev/praw/docs/pages/configuration_files.rst

   has been set.

-* *store_json_result* A **boolean** to indicate if json_dict, which contains the original API response, should be stored on every object.
+* *store_json_result* A **boolean** to indicate if json_dict, which contains the original API response, should be stored on every object in the json_dict attribute.
 Default is False as memory usage will double if enabled.

 The are additional variables that each site can define.
 These additional variables are: